A Father’s Day weekend trip where my buddy Josh and I took Avery for his first backpacking trip.

 Among them is my friendship with the Zapins

 Over the years we’ve shared outdoor trips together, holidays, helping each other out with problems big or small and generally being there for each other.
-Josh is even going to officiate the wedding for a past partner and I.
+Josh is even going to officiate the wedding for someone and I.

 Their children have adopted me as a honorary uncle and have seen the boys go from infancy to early childhood.

 So, I was quite honored to be asked to accompany Josh on Avery’s first backpacking trip on Father’s Day Weekend.

 The outdoors are important.
 Something to be preserved, cherished and enjoyed.
 And the best way to continue the protection of the mountains, lakes, tress and flowers?
 Getting a new generation out there.
 Letting them seeing the beauty we see.
 Letting them enjoy the outdoors the way we enjoy it.
 Showing them a world away from Nintendo and Netflix.

 Josh wanted the trip to be memorable.
 Something other than the local mountains (pretty as they are) near Boulder.
 A long-ish drive and something Avery had not seen before.